mdsitton/RhythmGameChart/spec.md

 Byte order mark:
     - This could be a 4 byte ascii sequence that would be tied back to the name of the data format we decide on.
-        - or maybe not i dont really know a lot about BOM's
+        - or maybe not I dont really know a lot about BOM's

 Version Number
     - We should have a version number in the header incase we need to ammend the format due to issues or functionality improvments.